orion-tran/filter8/README.md

 ## Installation
 ### Webstore Installation
+_filter8 is not yet approved on the chrome web store_
 1. Visit the Chrome Web Store in your Chrome browser.
 2. In the search bar, enter "filter8."
 3. Locate the filter8 extension in the search results.